The Bermuda Triangle: Why Do Ships and Planes Keep Disappearing?

 But not everyone was convinced.
 In 1975, librarian and pilot Larry Kusche published The Bermuda Triangle Mystery — Solved, a meticulous investigation that systematically examined every major incident cited by Berlitz and other authors.
 Kusche’s findings were devastating to the legend.
 He discovered that many of the alleged “mysterious” disappearances had either not occurred in the Bermuda Triangle at all, had been grossly exaggerated in the retelling, or had mundane explanations that had been ignored or suppressed by sensationalist writers.
 Ships that were reported as vanishing “without a trace” had often sent distress signals that were ignored in the retellings.
 Aircraft described as disappearing in “clear weather” had actually been flying through storms.
 Some incidents cited by Berlitz had never happened at all.
 Kusche concluded that the Bermuda Triangle was essentially a manufactured mystery — a creation of selective reporting, sloppy research, and the human desire for the supernatural.

-If the Bermuda Triangle were truly a zone of supernatural danger, you would expect the world's marine insurers to know about it.
-Lloyd's of London, the world's largest and oldest marine insurance market, has been tracking shipping losses for more than 300 years.
+If the Bermuda Triangle were truly a zone of supernatural danger, you would expect the world’s marine insurers to know about it.
+Lloyd’s of London, the world’s largest and oldest marine insurance market, has been tracking shipping losses for more than 300 years.
 Their verdict on the Bermuda Triangle?
 It does not exist as a statistical hazard.
-Lloyd's does not charge higher premiums for ships transiting the Bermuda Triangle, and their actuarial data shows that the rate of shipping losses in the triangle is no higher than in any other comparable region of the world's oceans.
-The U.S. Coast Guard, which maintains the most comprehensive database of maritime incidents in the Western Atlantic, has stated officially that it does not recognize the Bermuda Triangle as a geographic area of hazard.
-The United States Navy has stated that "the Bermuda Triangle does not exist".
+Lloyd’s does not charge higher premiums for ships transiting the Bermuda Triangle, and their actuarial data shows that the rate of shipping losses in the triangle is no higher than in any other comparable region of the world’s oceans.
+The U.S. Coast Guard has stated officially that it does not recognize the Bermuda Triangle as a geographic area of hazard.
+The United States Navy has stated that “the Bermuda Triangle does not exist”.
 And a World Wildlife Fund (WWF) study conducted between 2000 and 2013 that identified the 10 most dangerous waters in the world for shipping based on actual loss data — the Bermuda Triangle was not on the list.
-The most dangerous waters identified were in the South China Sea, the Mediterranean, and the North Sea.
 The statistical reality is that the Bermuda Triangle is one of the most heavily traveled shipping lanes in the world, and given the volume of traffic, the absence of incidents is more remarkable than their occurrence.

-While the supernatural explanations for the Bermuda Triangle have been thoroughly debunked, the real science of the region is no less fascinating.
+While the supernatural explanations have been thoroughly debunked, the real science of the region is no less fascinating.
 Several genuine natural phenomena operate in the Bermuda Triangle that can, and do, create genuinely dangerous conditions for ships and aircraft.
 The most powerful of these is the Gulf Stream, a warm ocean current that flows through the triangle at speeds of up to 4.5 miles per hour — faster than many rivers.
-The Gulf Stream is essentially a river within the ocean, approximately 60 miles wide and 3,000 feet deep, carrying an enormous volume of warm water northward.
 When a ship sinks in the Gulf Stream, the current can carry debris dozens of miles away from the sinking location within hours, making it extremely difficult for search teams to locate wreckage.
-This is one of the primary reasons why ships can appear to have "vanished without a trace" — the trace was simply carried away by the current before searchers arrived.
+This is one of the primary reasons why ships can appear to have “vanished without a trace” — the trace was simply carried away by the current before searchers arrived.

 The region also produces some of the most unpredictable and violent weather in the North Atlantic.
 The convergence of warm tropical air from the south and cold continental air from the north creates a volatile atmospheric environment where sudden squalls, waterspouts, and severe thunderstorms can develop with little warning.
-The triangle lies directly in the path of Atlantic hurricane tracks, and the combination of warm Gulf Stream water and converging storm systems can produce waves of extraordinary size and power.
-Scientists have also identified rogue waves — sometimes called "freak waves" — as a possible explanation for some ship losses.
+Scientists have also identified rogue waves — sometimes called “freak waves” — as a possible explanation for some ship losses.
 Rogue waves are unusually large ocean surface waves that can reach heights of 100 feet (30 meters) or more, far exceeding the surrounding sea state.
-Long dismissed as sailor's folklore, rogue waves were confirmed by satellite observation in 1997 and are now recognized as a genuine oceanographic phenomenon.
+Long dismissed as sailor’s folklore, rogue waves were confirmed by satellite observation in 1997 and are now recognized as a genuine oceanographic phenomenon.
 A single rogue wave striking a vessel could cause catastrophic damage and rapid sinking, leaving little time for distress signals.

 Another frequently cited factor is the region’s relationship with magnetic north.
 The Bermuda Triangle is one of the few places on Earth where true north and magnetic north align — a line known as the “agonic line.”
 Navigators relying on magnetic compasses without accounting for magnetic declination could theoretically become disoriented in this region.
 However, modern navigation relies on GPS and gyroscopic compasses that are unaffected by magnetic variation, making this explanation largely historical.
 It may have been relevant in the era of Flight 19 (1945), when compass malfunctions were reported, but it cannot account for modern incidents.
 The most parsimonious explanation for most Bermuda Triangle incidents is a combination of heavy maritime traffic, unpredictable weather, the powerful Gulf Stream, and human error — a set of factors entirely sufficient to explain the statistical rate of incidents without invoking the supernatural.

 Lying within the broader region of the Bermuda Triangle is the Sargasso Sea — the only sea on Earth defined not by land boundaries but by ocean currents.
 Bounded by the Gulf Stream to the west, the North Atlantic Current to the north, the Canary Current to the east, and the Atlantic North Equatorial Current to the south, the Sargasso Sea is a vast, slow-circulating body of remarkably calm water covering approximately 1.1 million square miles.
-It is named for Sargassum, a genus of free-floating brown seaweed that accumulates in huge mats across the sea's surface.
+It is named for Sargassum, a genus of free-floating brown seaweed that accumulates in huge mats across the sea’s surface.
 The Sargasso Sea was known to sailors for centuries as a place of eerie calm, where ships could become becalmed for days or weeks, their hulls entangled in masses of drifting seaweed.
 Christopher Columbus documented the Sargasso Sea during his 1492 voyage, noting the strange seaweed and the unusually still water.
-The Sargasso Sea is a genuine ecological marvel — it serves as a critical nursery for Atlantic eels, which migrate thousands of miles from European and American rivers to breed in its warm, still waters.
-While the Sargasso Sea poses no supernatural threat, its reputation for eerie calm and entangled vessels contributed to the Bermuda Triangle legend's atmosphere of maritime dread.
+While the Sargasso Sea poses no supernatural threat, its reputation for eerie calm and entangled vessels contributed to the Bermuda Triangle legend’s atmosphere of maritime dread.

 References & Further Reading